 Queries on the RFP Document

-All prospective applicants before the last date & time of submission of RFP may get clarification on their queries, if any from the Manager (RBD) NAFED,Head Office,New Delhi Email: ranjan@nafed-india.com.
+All prospective applicants before the last date & time of submission of RFP may get clarification on their queries, if any from the State Head, NAFED Lucknow Email: naflkn@nafed-india.com.
 The queries received after due date/ time will not be considered.

 NAFED will hold a pre bid meeting, through video conferencing, with the prospective applicant(s) at the given time and date (as given in the schedule) to discuss the requirement and purpose of the RFP.

-ThequeriescanbeaddressedtoManager,NAFEDviae-mailtoranjan@nafed-india.comwith the subject “Request for Proposal (RFP ) for Opening of NAFED Bazaar Stores and NAFED Cafes across Delhi NCR locations –Queries”(e-Mail with any other subject will not be entertained).
+The queries can be addressed to State Head, NAFED Lucknow via e-mail to naflkn@nafed-india.com with the subject “Request for Proposal (RFP ) for Opening of NAFED Bazaar Stores and NAFED Cafes across Uttar Pradesh locations –Queries”(e-Mail with any other subject will not be entertained).

 Only queries received before 3 days of pre bid meeting date will be entertained in the pre-bid meeting.